WondersLabCorporation/yii2-unlimited-number-input-widget/README.md

         'attribute' => 'number_field',
         // Define your own unlimitedValue in case you need it (-1 is used by default) 'unlimitedValue' => 100,
+        // Define your own emptyValue in case you need it (0 is used by default) 'unlimitedValue' => 100,
         // Override checkbox options to set custom Label for example 'checkboxOptions' => ['label' => 'Mu custom Unlimited label'],
         // Set your custom Input options. e.g. override default type=number